danshumaan/preempt-experiments/README.md

 # preempt
 This is a modular version of Preempt, meant to be used as part of other projects.

-For results found in our arxiv paper (link will be put up soon!), please refer to the main branch.
+For the experiments and results found in our arxiv paper (link will be put up soon), please refer to the `main` branch.
 ## Setup
 Install libraries in a Python 3.11.4 virtual environment with `requirements.txt`.